 - 1. USBC must track whether Adult Participants under the organization's jurisdiction complete the required training listed in Part I. - 2.
-USBC and LAOs must, on an annual basis, offer and, subject to parental consent, give training to Minor Athletes on the prevention and reporting of child abuse. - a.
+USBC and LAOs must, every 12 months, offer and, subject to parental consent, give training to Minor Athletes on the prevention and reporting of child abuse. - a.
 For training to Minor Athletes, USBC must track a description of the training and how the training was offered and provided to Minor Athletes. - b.
 USBC is not required to track individual course completions of Minor Athletes. - 3.
-USBC and LAOs must, on an annual basis, offer training to parents on the prevention and reporting of child abuse.
+USBC and LAOs must, every 12 months, offer training to parents on the prevention and reporting of child abuse.